La5te2/ChessAI/Gadus.md

 For cache keys, Gadus packs 18 physical-board binary planes into a 144-byte representation called `PackedState`: 12 piece planes, one side-to-move plane, four castling-right planes and one en-passant plane.
 It omits move counters and repetition history.
 The rules engine therefore checks whether a requested complete state is terminal before consulting the evaluation cache.
 Equal `PackedState` keys determine equal network inputs and can therefore share one compact Policy and Value record.

 One MCTS invocation receives one or more root states and constructs a separate search tree for each root.
-All trees created by that invocation access the same evaluation cache, which allows simulations within one tree and simulations from different trees to reuse completed network records.
+These trees access one evaluation cache, allowing simulations within the same tree or across different trees to reuse completed network records.
 Let $M_C\geq0$ be the configured memory capacity for records retained across invocations.
-When $M_C=0$, the cache exists only for the current invocation and is discarded with its search trees.
-When $M_C>0$, the same cache persists across invocations and uses TLRU (trajectory-aware least-recently-used) to order its records.
-A successful lookup moves the accessed record to the most-recent end of this order, and inserting a new record places it at the same end.
+When $M_C=0$, the cache belongs only to the current invocation and is discarded with its search trees.
+When $M_C>0$, the cache persists across invocations and maintains a trajectory-aware least-recently-used (TLRU) order.
+A successful lookup moves the accessed record to the most-recent end of this order.
+An insertion places the new record at the same end.

 TLRU records a directed link when a cached nonterminal child is reached from a cached parent.
 Let $\mathcal C$ be the set of retained entries and let $\mathcal T(x_0)$ be the node set of the completed tree rooted at $x_0$.
 For every visited node $v\in\mathcal T(x_0)$ whose network record remains in $\mathcal C$, write $\kappa(v)$ for the corresponding cache entry.
 When $N(x_0)>0$, the trajectory heat of entry $c$ is